 |Continuous assessment||Partial exams||General exam|

-- Partial tests and general exams consist of multiple choice questions, true/false questions and open ended questions.
+- Assignments and general exams consist of open ended questions.
 All types of questions contribute to the assessment of the students' acquired knowledge.
-In particular, multiple choice questions focus on verifying the knowledge of specific facts and properties about mathematical objects, while open ended questions allow for the assessment of the students' ability to correctly state and prove theorems and various other statements.
+Questions are aimed at verifying the knowledge of specific facts and properties about mathematical objects in order to assess students' ability to correctly apply theorems and other mathematical statements in solving dedicated problems.

-- Lecture notes, homework assignments and exercises, available online.
+- Lecture notes prepared by the teachers, homework assignments and exercises, available online.